 Seed Grant for Faculty Research in Human Rights

 Our seed grant competition is meant to support and promote faculty research projects on human rights and to facilitate the writing of external grant proposals.
-We offer one award of $15,000 each academic year.
+We offer one award of $10,000 each academic year.
 Proposed research projects should make a significant contribution to ongoing scholarly and/or policy debates in the field of human rights.
 They will be evaluated for overall excellence on human rights issues, understood broadly.
-All proposals will be reviewed by a multidisciplinary committee chaired by the Associate Director of the Gladstein Family Human Rights Institute.
+All proposals will be reviewed by a multidisciplinary committee chaired by the Director of the Research and Data Hub of the the Gladstein Family Human Rights Institute.

 Assistant Professor, Department of History & Gladstein Family Human Rights Institute